KD9YQK/ARES_Sim_1/operators/Operator_01_Rescue_Alpha.md

 - Two residents appear to have minor injuries.
 - One resident is upset and keeps saying they need to go back inside for medication.
 - The team does not know whether the building is safe.
-- Alpha Team Leader requests guidance through Net Control.
+- Alpha Team Leader requests medical assistance/guidance through Net Control.

 Communications task: